 It’s common for memory foam mattresses to emit an unpleasant odor when you first take them out of the box.
 Many find this smell dissipates over time.
 This scent is caused by the petroleum gas used to produce the mattresses.
 Amerisleep replaces some of that petroleum with plant-based castor oil, decreasing the chance of a pesky off-gassing odor.

 By using highly responsive foam, Amerisleep’s AS2 mattress isolates motion very well.
 This is beneficial for those who are sharing their bed with a partner, as you won’t be disturbed by their tossing and turning or them getting in and out of bed.

 Amerisleep’s AS2 is 12 inches thick.
-A good rule of thumb when buying a memory foam mattress is to find one between 10 and 14-inches.
+A good rule of thumb when buying a memory foam mattress is to find one between 10 and 14 inches thick.
 12 inches puts it right in the middle of the guideline, which is beneficial for a variety of reasons; it’s easier to get in and out of bed, easier to find sheets, and it can be combined with any traditional or adjustable bed frame.

 If you find your mattress has a visible sag greater than .75 inches, it meets the warranty guidelines and is eligible to be replaced.
-Sagging reduces the support of your mattress and is a complaint many memory foam owners have after years of wear and tear.
+Sagging reduces the support of your mattress and is common to most mattresses after about 7-10 years of use.
 Amerisleep wants to eliminate the chance of you experiencing pressure points and being left with a sagging mattress by offering you a two-decade warranty.

 It’s common for back sleepers to experience occasional lower back pain.
 If you find you’re waking up most mornings with aches and pains in your back, read our other guide to find the best mattress for lower back pain.